 Research methods

 A prospective study was performed.
 Twelve participants scheduled to undergo routine endoscopic procedures at Cleveland Clinic Main Campus were consecutively enrolled.
 All participants were individually fitted with a standard facemask fitted with both capnography and the LRMD.
 Data were collected from the medical record (gender, age, type of procedure, type of sedation, and dose of medication) and during the procedure (vital signs and body mass index).
-The data for the LRMD and capnography was collected simultaneously.
+The data for the LRMD and capnography were collected simultaneously.
 A biomedical statistician conducted statistical analysis.
 The mean difference between the two devices was calculated.
 Pearson’s correlation was calculated to describe the correlation between the respiratory rate as calculated by the capnography and the LRMD.

 Research results

 Twelve patients were enrolled.
-4 were excluded due to technical difficulties.
-Data was gathered for approximately 3000 breaths over a total period of 190 min.
-The LRMD respiratory rate highly correlated with the Capnography respiratory rate with a P value of < 0.001.
-LRMD and Capnography had similar rates of detecting apnea.
+Four were excluded due to technical difficulties.
+Data were gathered for approximately 3000 breaths over a total period of 190 min.
+The LRMD respiratory rate highly correlated with the capnography respiratory rate with a P value of < 0.001.
+LRMD and capnography had similar rates of detecting apnea.

 Research conclusions

-Our prospective study found that the respiratory rate measured by the LRMD highly correlates with the respiratory rate measured by Capnography.
-The LRMD and Capnography were also similar in detecting increases in respiratory rates and apneic episodes.
-This study demonstrates that the LRMD can be used in place of conventional capnography for monitoring of respiratory status.
+Our prospective study found that the respiratory rate measured by the LRMD highly correlates with the respiratory rate measured by capnography.
+The LRMD and capnography were also similar in detecting increases in respiratory rates and apnea episodes.
+This study demonstrates that the LRMD can be used in place of conventional capnography for monitoring respiratory status.
 This gives physicians an alternative to capnography that is new, efficient, easier to use, and more affordable.
 This reliable device can be an effective and safe alternative to monitoring ventilation in various settings.

 Research perspectives